robustml-eurecom/multi-organ-qc/README.md

     ┗ 📂...

-Pay attention in letting each organ folder including the two folders, as displayed: this allows the package to navigate properly between the generated masks, and do not creating misunderstandings.
+Pay attention in letting each organ folder including the two folders as displayed: this allows the package to navigate properly between the generated masks, and do not creating misunderstandings.

 _06-09-2023 Update: tested on Liver and Brain segmentations._
+_25-09-23 Update: included synthetic model segmention generation for personal evaluation_

-### 2. Preprocess data
+### 2. (Optional) Preprocess data
-To start processing and injecting the loaded data, run on your machine the following prompt:
+Optional step to let your data accomplish the previous dataset structure in an automatic way.
+Do not run it if you already have your segmentations as shown before.To start processing and injecting the loaded data, run on your machine the following prompt:
  ```
- python one-to-rule-them-all/src/data_prepration.py
+ python multi_organ_qc/data_prepration.py
  ```
-A series of displayables will notify you about as this step progresses.
+A series of displayables will notify you about the process progress.

 At the end, the folder updates with the following structure: